Chayei Sarah (Life of Sarah)

-Sarah’s giving birth to Isaac in her old age shows us that we are not expected to just idly sit in our rocking chairs as we become elderly, but can remain vital and active, even in our latter years.
+That Sarah gave birth to Isaac in her old age shows us that we are not expected to idly sit in our rocking chairs after we reach our golden years; we can remain vital and active long after “retirement”.

 Both Abraham and Sarah achieved significant accomplishments, not in their youth, but in the last years of their life.

 This is in keeping with an old Jewish saying, “At 40 one is fit for discernment, at 50 for counsel, at 80 for special strength.”

 Caleb is an example of this.
 He was one of only two people out of a generation of millions to enter the Promised Land, and he asked for a mountain to conquer at 85-years-old!

 “And now, here I am this day, eighty-five years old.
 As yet I am as strong this day as on the day that Moses sent me; just as my strength was then, so now is my strength for war, both for going out and for coming in.
 Now therefore, give me this mountain of which the Lord spoke in that day.”
 (Joshua 14:10–12)